couetilc/react-social-icons/README.md

 # TODO

-- Replace Babel with SWC? before that I need to test for what babel is doing

-- Grep for all TODO/todo in the repository, address anything there.

-- figure out how to configure typescript so I don't need to tsignore so much in playwright files, jesus, or just switch playwright files to js.

 - get typescript declaration file emitted for dist/, and source maps (sourceMap compiler option in tsconfig)

 - need to make forward refs work.

-- switch browser test file to vanilla JS, then see if works with distribution files
+- Grep for all TODO/todo in the repository, address anything there.

+- write tests for code-splitting feature

+- write test for esm, umd, etc. types of bundles.
+Also enable those types of deploys.

 - need to test adding `"sideEffects": true` to package.json will have webpack and vite and rollup properly codesplit this package.